La jolie fille de Perth: Performance history

 Although commissioned by Léon Carvalho in 1866 and completed by Bizet by the end of that year (with the soprano lead intended for Christine Nilsson), the dress rehearsal took place in September 1867 and the first performance three months later.
 It was next revived in Paris on 3 November 1890 at the Éden-Théâtre for eleven performances with Cécile Mézeray as Catherine and Émile Engel as Smith; and the same year was seen in Barcelona.
 During her years singing in Italy in the late 1880s Emma Calvé sang the title role.

 La jolie fille de Perth was performed in Brussels in 1868 and Geneva in 1885; in German it was given in Weimar and Vienna in 1883, and in English in Manchester and London in 1917.
 A production for the Oxford University Opera Club in November 1955 conducted by Jack Westrup, the Opera critic noting "On the implest level, Bizet beats Sandy Wilson at his own game; given a bit of luck, The Fair Maid ought to be a West End success.
 Hit-number follows hit number.
 Not that it is all operetta, or the least bit vulgar", adding that "the libretto is one of the silliest that can ever have been devised.

-It was staged at the Wexford Festival in 1968, the Théâtre Impérial de Compiègne in 1998, and the Buxton Festival in 2006, and recorded by the BBC in Manchester for the Bizet centenary in 1975.
+It was staged at the Wexford Festival in 1968, the Sarasota Opera in 1996, the Théâtre Impérial de Compiègne in 1998, the Buxton Festival in 2006, and the New National Theatre, Tokyo in 2008 and recorded by the BBC in Manchester for the Bizet centenary in 1975.